angrylobster/github-autocomplete-backend/README.md

 - NPM (v8.19.2)
   - This version of NPM comes included with Node.js (v18.12.1)
 - Environment variables
-  - You will need the environment variables for Neo4j database
+  - You will need the environment variables for the Neo4j database
-  - You can setup your own free copy of Neo4j [here](https://neo4j.com/)
+  - For running in a local environment, all environment variables will need to be stored in a `.env` file in the root folder of this repository

 ## Installation
 Run the installation script to install the required packages with NPM: